ICE-V-Wireless/ICE-V-Wireless/README.md

 communication utilities.

 ## Hardware
-The hardware design is provided as schematic and layout in KiCAD 6 format.
+The [Hardware](Hardware) directory provides the schematic and PCB layout in KiCAD 6 format.
 The design provides:
 * Three standard PMOD connectors spaced to accommodate dual-PMOD modules with all eight signal pins directly connected to the